 However, burning also has risks involved that must be managed carefully to avoid creating further problems.
 The reduction in biomass, increased open space, increased soil nutrients that can follow an ecological burn means that weeds often germinate in high numbers shortly after a burn.
 Because weeds generally grow faster than native species, if weeds are not controlled immediately after a burn, then there is a risk that weed cover will increase as a result of the burn.
-The timing of any burning also needs to consider the habitat requirements of GSM and therefore burning is prohibited from the beginning of the GSM flight season (typically about November) until the end of January.
+The timing of any burning also needs to consider the habitat requirements of SLL and therefore burning of the entire Offset area as a single unit is prohibited.